Special effects of The Dark Knight: Effects

 Visual effects company Double Negative provided the 700 different effect shots needed for The Dark Knight, which Nolan used only as a last resort.
 This figure was relatively small compared to other contemporary films, but the significantly larger IMAX resolution made the respective task longer to complete.
 The prologue was used as a test, with Double Negative adding CGI detritus and debris as the school bus breaks through the wall.

 Double Negative provided CGI views of Gotham from Wayne's penthouse to the green screen material and some minor enhancements such as lampposts ripping out of the ground and a CGI helicopter crashing into the ground during the truck chase and the Batpod driving up a wall and turning around.
 It also digitally enhanced the water around the ferries to make it more active, and filled in city backgrounds to be denser.
-Double Negative also provided the animated digital Batman swooping onto the Prewitt building and a digital establishing shot of a skyscraper based on the Trump Tower as well as digital views when looking out from the tower.
+Double Negative also provided the animated digital Batman swooping onto the Prewitt building and a digital establishing shot of a skyscraper based on the Trump Tower in Chicago as well as digital views when looking out from the tower.

-New Deal Studios built a 1/4 scale miniatures were used for shots of Batman blowing up a corner of the Hong Kong high-rise using pyrotechnics with breakaway glass.
-They also refurbished the original 1/3 scale Tumbler radio controlled model from Batman Begins including upgrading the steering for more control, used to embellish parts of the car chase such as the Batmobile crashing into a garbage truck.
+New Deal Studios built 1/4 scale miniatures which were used for shots of Batman blowing up a corner of the Hong Kong high-rise using pyrotechnics with breakaway glass.
+They also refurbished the original 1/3 scale Tumbler radio-controlled model from Batman Begins including upgrading the steering for more control, used to embellish parts of the car chase such as the Batmobile crashing into a garbage truck.
 It also built a 1/3 scale fiberglass model to hit the garbage truck miniature.
 The vehicles were attached to steel skates that were pulled together by a cable beneath a 120 ft long miniature replica of the Lower Wacker location.
 Ten feet short of the miniature vehicles making contact, the crew released the garbage truck allowing it to fly erratically forward.
-Double Negative cleaned up the miniature photograohy and augmented the Lower Wacker model with a 3D model of the location.
+Double Negative cleaned up the miniature photography and augmented the Lower Wacker model with a 3D model of the location.

 Framestore provided effect shots for the Hong Kong IMAX sequences, including an animated Batman (made by Double Negative) moving between the city's rooftops and a digital Lau Chin for when the pair prepare to be picked up by a C130, although the following stunt was done for real.
 The Batman model was also used in a digital recreation of Bruce's penthouse when he leaps after Rachel, as it and the surrounding views were digital as the pair tumble to the ground.